jiwei0921/SOD-CNNs-based-code-summary-/README.md

 # SOD CNNs-based code list
 The repository provide a summary (**Code and Paper**) for salient object detection with deep learning.

-In this repository, we mainly focus on deep learning based saliency methods.
-We hope these codes will help you to better understand saliency detection in the deep learning era. **We will keep updating it.**
+In this repository, we mainly focus on deep learning based saliency methods(2D, 3D RGB-D, 4D light field).
+We hope this repo will help you to better understand saliency detection in the deep learning era. **We will keep updating it.**

 ## Overall
 ![avatar](https://github.com/jiwei0921/SOD-CNNs-based-code-summary-/blob/master/SOD-2019.7.23.jpg)